-Handbell ringers embellish worship every week with peals that call us to worship.
+Each week, worship begins with a peal that calls us to a worshipful place.
 They often enhance congregational song and choral music with their ringing.
 Rehearsals are on Wednesdays.
 Contact Landry Duvall for details.

 Primary among the organ’s roles is that of supporting congregational song while its colorful palette allows for an eclectic repertoire to be successfully presented.

 The current sanctuary organ was installed in 1988 by the Bedient Pipe Organ Company.
 A detailed stop list of the instrument can be found online.

 Idlewild possesses the only carillon in Memphis – the largest musical instrument in the Mid-South.
 It is housed in an English gothic stone tower which rises majestically 120 feet above the church’s sanctuary.
 Its forty-eight bronze bells were cast at the Paccard-Fonderie de Cloches in Annecy, France.
 They range in weight from 29 to 4,397 pounds, totaling more than 26,890 pounds.